The economy has been doing much better in the past few years, and unemployment is dropping.

 - Insurance: Shop around to find the best rates on your insurance whether it’s auto, home, life or other types of insurance.
 The last time I switched auto insurance I was horrified to learn I was overpaying to the tune of around $1000/year, for the same coverage.
 That’s a lot of wasted money!
 Switching homeowners insurance also saved us a ton.

 - Gas: There are quite a few ways that you can save on gas.
-Do things like carpool, buy at the cheapest local gas station (use an app like GasBuddy to find it), fill up at a local warehouse club, take advantage of gas coupons via local grocery stores and use cash back credit or debtit cards that can help you save anywhere from 1-5% of gas.
+Do things like carpool, buy at the cheapest local gas station (use an app like GasBuddy or Upside to find it), fill up at a local warehouse club, take advantage of gas coupons via local grocery stores and use cash back credit or debtit cards that can help you save anywhere from 1-5% of gas.
 Of course, you can also just drive smart and limit your quick starts and stops, and keep to smooth acceleration.

 - Prescriptions: One of the quickest ways to save on your prescriptions is just to make sure that you buy the generic version of your regular prescriptions.
 Other things to do include shopping around at different pharmacies for lower costs, getting samples from your doctor or buying your prescriptions in larger quantities to save.